-You might have suffered symptoms related to your exposure that required an ambulance ride and emergency room treatment.
-However, most visit their primary care physician because they experience early symptoms of Parkinson’s disease and know something isn’t quite right.
+Medical ExpensesIndividuals who wind up developing Parkinson's disease as a result of Paraquat exposure do not get the disease overnight.
+Parkinson's develops and worsens over time, and doctors often cannot immediately diagnose a potential victim of Parkinson's disease.
+You might have suffered symptoms related to your Paraquat exposure requiring an ambulance ride and emergency room treatment.
+However, most visit their primary care physician as they experience early symptoms of Parkinson's disease and know something isn't quite right.

 - Tremors that begin in the fingers or hands